sandyl289/XmasDash/README.md

 java -jar target/XmasDash.jar
 ```
 or open `XmasDash.jar` from Finder (Mac) / File Explorer (Windows)

+Note: `XmasDash.jar` can be downloded from the `executable` folder.

 # Running the Tests 🧪
 - On a terminal, run `mvn clean test`